Wood Decking Materials and Building Supplies

 Ask our decking experts which species handles the harsh climates of Colorado best.

-A traditional wood deck is usually constructed of cedar, redwood or pressure-treated.
+A traditional wood deck is usually constructed of cedar decking, redwood decking or pressure-treated decking.
 These softwood species have been used in exterior construction in North America for over one hundred years.
 They perform much better than cheaper woods, like spruce, pine and fur, that are commonly sold by bigger suppliers.
 If you are interested in learning more about traditional wood decks, feel free to contact a decking specialist today!

 Give Us a Call for a Free Estimate